Illegal Dumping

 The Come Clean!
 Program offers multiple ways to get involved.
 You supply the time, energy and enthusiasm and we will supply the trash bags, gloves and many, many thanks.
 Businesses and individuals who Adopt-a-Block can request a window cling or lawn sign in recognition of their efforts.

-If you see items that have been illegally dumped on public property, but you're unable to collect them yourself, report the incident to the Department of Safety and Inspections.
+If you see items that have been illegally dumped on public property, but you're unable to collect them yourself, report the incident to the Public Works Recycling & Waste Reduction Department.

 Each year, hundreds of volunteers gather across Saint Paul for the Citywide Spring Cleanup to pick up garbage that has recently become exposed due to the melting snow.
 This event is organized by the City of Saint Paul Parks and Recreation Department.